Keysie27/Keysie27/README.md

 ## 🧑‍💻 About Me
 - I like to **play with AI, data, build pipelines, and decode problems**.
-- Currently focused on **Data Engineering, AI, and Big Data solutions**.
+- Currently focused on **Data Analytics Engineering, AI, and Big Data solutions**.

 ---